Magnesium

 Medium-release:

-So why use Kieserite?
+So why use Kieserite Fertilizer?

 • It produces a consistent supply of magnesium.